|

 Below is a list of ingredients to look out for.
 These ingredients are commonly used in many cleaning products and can be very harmful to your health and the environment.

 Triclosan: Triclosan is an aggressive antibacterial agent—so aggressive that it can actually promote the growth of drug-resistant bacteria.
-The EPA is currently investigating whether or not triclosan is possibly an endocrine disruptor.
+The EPA is currently investigating whether triclosan is possibly an endocrine disruptor.

 You can check out this study for more information.